 In 2014 the system was developed further towards a design-build project in scale 1:1 as a proof of concept.
 The aim of the recent reconsideration of the draft was to transfer the digital model into a buildable construction: A wall, five meters long and two meters high, was implemented as an experimental construction on the Emilie campus in Detmold.
 It was developed through the application of digital design and manufacturing methods.
 Planar elements were assembled in a plug-in system and generated a freeform geometry.
 Variations in the dimension of the individual elements enabled different degrees of wall openings.
 As the production process and the chosen material required the calculation of tolerances, two extrusions had to be performed: the first, where the tolerance was not added, had the function to define the final geometry element, while the second, with an added tolerance, was meant to be merely the cutting element, which was erased after performing the cut to its neighbor.

-Jens Böke, Marco Hemmerling, Ulrich Nether, Markus Opitz, Ingmar Rohlf.
+Jens Böke, Prof. Marco Hemmerling, Prof. Ulrich Nether, Markus Opitz, Ingmar Rohlf.